 The European Pollutant Release and Transfer Register (E-PRTR), compiles data on releases of pollutants and transfer of wastes for specified industries across the EU for 91 pollutants.
-LAB and mineral oil are not listed as a specified pollutant in this register.
+LAB and mineral oil are not listed as specified pollutants in this register.